shellspec/shellspec/README.md

 ----

 **Thank you for your interest in ShellSpec.
-Please visit [the official website](https://shellspec.info/) to know the impressive features!**
+Please visit 🚩[the official website](https://shellspec.info/) to know the impressive features!**

 Let's have fun testing your shell scripts!
 (Try [Online Demo](https://shellspec.info/demo) on your browser).